alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 These phones usually have one slot for physical sim and other esim, so you can have two phone numbers on the same device (something like dual sim phones).

-Difference between a dual sim phone and a phone with esim is that in former case you have two numbers at the same time, however in latter you should select current carrier, so you can use only one number at the current time.
+The difference between a dual sim phone and a phone with esim is that in former case you have two numbers at the same time, however in latter you should select current carrier, so you can use only one number at the current time.

-Btw, esim can be used not only in phones, but in other devices, which require access to cellular data, but here we aren't looking at this.
+Btw, esim can be used not only in phones but in other devices which require access to cellular data but here we aren't looking at this.

 To use esim in phone we need to get esim pack from your phone provider.
 It can be in form of QR code.

 Unfortunately not all phone providers support esim at this moment.

-Actually Google added esim in their Pixel phones to allow users to subscibe to [Google Fi](https://fi.google.com) service.
+Google added esim in their Pixel phones to allow users to subscibe to [Google Fi](https://fi.google.com) service.

 What is [Google Fi](https://en.wikipedia.org/wiki/Google_Fi):